smartcontractkit/documentation/docs/vrf/v2/examples/programmatic-subscription.md

 In this example, the contract operates as a subscription owner and can run functions to add consumer contracts to the subscription.
 The consumer contracts must include the `requestRandomWords()` function with the correct coordinator parameters and the correct subscription ID to request random values and use the subscription balance.
 The consumer contracts must also include the `fulfillRandomWords()` function to receive the random values.

 Subscription owners and consumers do not have to be separate.
 This contract not only allows adding consumers with `addConsumer(address consumerAddress)` but can also act as a consumer by running its own `requestRandomWords()` function.
-This example contract includes functions in the `constructor()` that creates the subscription and adds itself as a consumer automatically when you deploy it (see `createNewSubscription()`).
+This example contract includes a `createNewSubscription()` function in the `constructor()` that creates the subscription and adds itself as a consumer automatically when you deploy it.

 ```solidity
 {% include 'samples/VRF/VRFv2SubscriptionManager.sol' %}